What Is Open Badge Factory?

 - Remember to click Save when you have finished editing the questions

-- Edited questions will be immediately updated to new badges’ Instructions for issuers field but the edits won’t affect the texts on already existing badges’ Instructions for issuers field.
+- Edited questions will be immediately updated to the new badges’ Instructions for issuers field, but the edits won’t affect the texts in the already existing badges’ Instructions for issuers field.

 If the organisation has the sub-organisation feature in use and sub-organisations have been created, it is possible to choose from the settings the sub-organisations that can issue the badge.

 Once the badge is ready for issuing, the badge creator can ask for endorsements by clicking the New endorsement link, by writing an endorsement request to the Message field, and by choosing the partners from the partner list that the message will be sent to.
 NB!
 The partner/partners need to be added prior to this in the Network area.

 User will see all badges created for the organisation in the first page of Badge library, whether they’re ready or are drafts.
 The badge will be edited as follows:

 - Click the badge to be edited and click edit in the menu that opens.
 You will be taken to a form that is familiar to creating a badge.
 NB!
 If the badge has been set as *Ready for issuing** and it has already been used for issuing, it’s not possible to make changes to the badge that has been issued.
 This is why it’s good to keep badges as drafts until it’s sure that the badge can be used for issuing.